 Eric escorted Jane to her class.

-Janice is lover of Christmas carols.
+Janice is a lover of Christmas carols.

 Janice cherishes Christmas carols.

 There are things you do that make me wonder if I can trust you..

 Less is more, so omit those needless words.